philipphager/ltr-datasets/README.md

     ],
 )

+# Load PyTorch dataset, which is cached by default after the first load.
+# To overwrite the cached dataset, e.g., after changing transformations, use .load(force_reload=True)
 dataset = loader.load()

-# Load query, document features, relevance ratings, and number of documents
+# Each entry is a search query with id, document features, relevance ratings, and number of documents.
 query_id, x, y, n = dataset[0]
 ```